NSrilalitha/git-tutorial/README.md

         git status

-   there is another command which gives brief information on any changes that you have made
+   there is another command which gives brief information on any changes that you have made. git status inspects the contents of the working directory and staging area

         git diff